Lynx: Profile and Information

 The Iberian lynx

 As stated by the Portuguese conservation group SOS Lynx, if this species dies out, it will be the first feline extinction in a long time since the Smilodon 10,000 years ago.
-The species was once categorised as a subspecies of the Eurasian lynx but is now considered a different species.
+The species was once categorized as a subspecies of the Eurasian lynx but is now considered a different species.

 The Bobcat

 The bobcat is a predator that can adapt to many habitats.
-It doesn’t matter if it is deciduous, coniferous, or mixed woodlands, the bobcat would do just fine.
+It doesn’t matter if it is deciduous, coniferous, or mixed woodlands; the bobcat would do just fine.

 Its spotty coat serves as camouflage to disguise itself in its environment.
 The population of the bobcat depends mainly on the population of its prey.